-Table 1-1.
-Methods Appropriate for Use on TVA Transmission ROWs
+Table 1-2.Methods Appropriate for Use on TVA Transmission ROWs

-Vegetation Control Method Manual Mechanical Herbicide Agricultural Areas Usually not many trees requiring control.
-Usually not many trees requiring control.
-Appropriate for target vegetation control.
-Agricultural landowner often uses herbicide methods for localized treatments of weeds.
-Forested Areas Manual methods appropriate for tree removal.
-Appropriate for dense stands of vegetation and for removal of buffers.
-Appropriate for target vegetation control (including invasive weeds), and stump treatments of deciduous trees.
-Grassland and Shrub Usually not many trees requiring control.
+Vegetation Control Method Manual Mechanical Herbicide Grassland and Shrub Usually not many trees requiring control.
 Would address invasive weeds in very limited cases.
 Root systems would not be controlled; seeds have the potential to spread.
 Appropriate for clearing brush on access roads, or around towers.
 Appropriate for general application and for invasive weed control.
 Residential Areas Would address invasive weeds in very limited cases.
 Weed roots would not be controlled; seeds have the potential to spread.
 Would address invasive weeds in very limited cases.
 Weed roots would not be controlled; seeds have the potential to spread.
 Appropriate for controlling invasive weeds, selected application.
 Danger Trees Outside the ROW Manual methods are appropriate for selective removal of danger trees.
 Appropriate; however, mechanical methods tend to be non-selective and used for smaller tree heights.
 Growth regulator may be appropriate to stunt growth of potential danger trees.